Challenges and activities

 If you want more information about raising money in your local area, check out our Fundraising policy.

 Lots of things might be different this year, but one thing’s always the same – many of us will be returning back with our guiding families this month to celebrate a new term of guiding fun!
 It doesn’t matter if you’re back with your fellow Rangers in person, seeing their faces virtually or sending them love from afar; you’re all a part of a big guiding family and we want everyone to celebrate our amazing community together this month.

-Our Ranger Promise is: I promise that I will do my best, to be true to myself and develop my beliefs, to serve the Queen and my community, to help other people and to keep the Guide Law.
+Our Ranger promise is: I promise that I will do my best, to be true to myself and develop my beliefs, to serve the King and my community, to help other people and to keep the Guide law.

 As a member of Girlguiding, you are also a member of the World Association of Girl Guides and Girl Scouts (WAGGGS).
 This is a world organisation, where there are Rangers like you all over the world, in around 150 countries with over 10 million members worldwide.